 - Sarasota, Ed Smith Stadium - Baltimore Orioles

-- Fort Myers, Hammond Stadium/Lee County Sports Complex - Minnesota Twins
+- Fort Myers, Hammond Stadium, CenturyLink Sports Complex - Minnesota Twins

-- Fort Myers, City of Palms Park - Boston Red Sox
+- Fort Myers, JetBlue Park at Fenway South - Boston Red Sox

-- Jupiter, Roger Dean Stadium - Florida Marlins and St Louis Cardinals
+- Jupiter, Roger Dean Stadium - Miami Marlins and St Louis Cardinals

-- Kissimmee, Champion Stadium (formerly called Cracker Jack Stadium) - Atlanta Braves
+- Kissimmee, Champion Stadium (formerly called Cracker Jack Stadium), Disney’s Wide World of Sports of Complex - Atlanta Braves

 - Lakeland, Joker Marchant Stadium - Detroit Tigers

-- Port St Lucie, Digital Domain Park (formerly called Tradition Field) - New York Mets
+- Port St Lucie, Tradition Field - New York Mets

 - Port Charlotte, Charlotte County Sports Park - Tampa Bay Rays